UK Science and Universities Minister David Willetts MP is opening FAPESP Week, a symposium on Brazil-UK scientific cooperation held in London.

 Science and technology in the State of São Paulo is on the rise, a senior Brazilian policymaker told a conference in London attended by UK and European scientists.
 Carlos Henrique de Brito Cruz, the Scientific Director of Brazil’s leading regional resarch funding agency, FAPESP, told the audience at London’s prestigious Royal Siciety during the forthcoming …Continue Reading

 Brazil has developed a scientific model for analysing climate change and its effects on the southern hemisphere that will contribute to global research coordinated by the IPCC.
 So far, most of this research has focused on the northern hemisphere.
-Research has shown that Brazil is likely to suffer significantly form climate change.
+Research has shown that Brazil is likely to suffer significantly from climate change.
 You can read …Continue Reading

 Brazil’s scientists are taking a decisive step to widen public awareness of their potential, stepping onto the very same stage where historic breakthroughs were announced by giants of science including Isaac Newton, Charles Darwin, and latterly, Stephen Hawking.
 Since its foundation in 1660 London’s Royal Society has been one of the world’s most prestigious venues …Continue Reading